 Altum Psych’s clinicians are intensely interested in the neurobiologic networks that govern mood, emotion, affect, behavior and cognition: how they develop, how they are changed for the better or worse by experiences and injury, how we gain or regain control over them at any age, and how pharmacotherapy and other clinical neuroscience can help us learn to regulate them.
 Altum Psych is part of your trauma-informed community.
 Our clinicians understand that to mitigate the acute and chronic health effects of adverse congenital, childhood and adulthood events, robust mental health intervention is vital.
 We provide expert management of the biological aspects of the biopsychosocial model of mental health.

-Cymande Baxter-Rogers, MSN, APRN, PMHNP-BC, FNP-BC is a 2004 graduate of the Massachusetts General Hospital Institute of Health Professions School of Nursing.
-She brought these skills to rural Florida where she expertly managed the health and psychiatric well-being of thousands of children and families for thirteen years.
+Cymande Baxter-Rogers, MSN, APRN, PMHNP-BC, FNP-BC is a 2004 graduate of the Massachusetts General Hospital Institute of Health Professions School of Nursing and Florida State University.
+These skills were put to good use in rural Florida where she expertly managed the health and psychiatric well-being of thousands of children and families for thirteen years.
 She returned to New England in 2017 to reconnect with modern America’s transcendentalist roots.
-Cymande is a board certified family nurse practitioner and will soon be dually board certified in psychiatry.
+Cymande is dually board certified in family and psychiatry.
 She evaluates and manages the psychiatric needs of children and adults.
 Using pharmacotherapy and brief psychotherapy, she can help you take control of your neurobiology and improve your mental health.
 She provides the same expertise for children, who also deserve to have control over their stress response, mood and behavior.
 Cymande spends her free time raising her twin boys, being in nature as much as possible and thinking as many deep thoughts as a parent of twins is allowed to think.

 Cymande and Gregg are licensed in New Hampshire and Florida.